 Editor-in-Chief: As per the ICMJE guidelines, the editor-in-chief is ultimately responsible for editorial decisions.
 The editor-in-chief can reject any article at any time before publication, including after acceptance if concerns arise about the integrity of the work.
 The tenure of Editor-in-Chief is five years, and is renewable.

-Scientific Advisory Board: The scientific advisory board consists of a limited number of experts.
-The term of the scientific advisory board is five years, and is renewable.
+Editorial Board: The Editorial board consists of a limited number of experts.
+The term of the editorial board is five years, and is renewable.

 If the allegation is against a manuscript published by a member of the editorial team, then it will be handled by the publisher independent of the editorial team.
 A minimum of two experts will be assigned the task of investigating the case.
 To maintain transparency, the actions taken, and the outcome will be published.